Elias-Traunbauer/SEUtils/README.md

  ```c#
 SEUtils.Setup(this);
 ```
-* Add this code to your main method
+* Add this code to the beginning your main method
 ```c#
 if (!SEUtils.RuntimeUpdate(argument, updateSource)) return;
 ```